aiformedresearch/aiformedresearch/_posts/2022-11-21-hackathon.md

 ---
 title: INFN Hackathon
-author: riccardo scheda
+author: riccardo
-tags: hackaton, coding
+tags:
+  - Hackaton
+  - Coding
 ---

 Today, Riccardo and Matteo will join the [Third ML-INFN Hackathon: Advanced Level](https://agenda.infn.it/event/32568/) located in Bari!
 During these days they will also visit ReCas DataCenter near the Physics Department in Bari